Emergency Tax

 The Emergency Tax rates, rate bands and tax credits are available in Emergency basis of tax deduction.

-When you are on emergency tax the rate your pay depends on if you have provided your Personal Public Service Number (PPSN).
-If you have given your PPSN to your employer, you will be taxed under normal emergency tax rules.
+When you are on Emergency Tax, the rate you pay depends on if you have provided your Personal Public Service Number (PPSN) to your employer.

-You will be taxed at the standard rate (20%) on income up to the limit of your rate band.
+You will be taxed at the standard rate (20%) on income up to the limit of the single person’s rate band.
 Any income above that limit will be at the higher rate (40%).

 From Week 5 onwards, your full income will be taxed at the higher rate (40%).